 Drones are eyes in the sky for firefighters.
 They can serve as an essential firefighting tool for people in the fire services, especially in and around urban centers, where a deadly inferno might occur in a high rise building.
-Drone for fire fighting can equip fire officials with the latest technology, and add complementary capabilities to the existing resources such as fire trucks, ladders, specialized suits, etc. Firefighters can now acquire aerial information in a quick, cost-effective manner.
+Firefighting drones can equip fire officials with the latest technology, and add complementary capabilities to the existing resources such as fire trucks, ladders, specialized suits, etc. Firefighters can now acquire aerial information in a quick, cost-effective manner.

 In 2016, a tragic fire broke out in a warehouse in Oakland, California.
 The warehouse had been converted into a living space called Ghost Ship.
 The fire, which claimed the lives of 36 people, is one of the deadliest in the history of Oakland.
 Drones, equipped with a thermal camera, were used by firefighters to identify hotspots and search the unsafe-building after the fire was extinguished.
 The effectiveness of drones is rapidly catching on, as agencies around the world begin to adopt this technology.